-Help steer and empower the next generation with as little as 6 hours of your time
+Help steer and empower the next generation through sharing your career insights!

 What is mentoring?

 Mentoring offers students and recent graduates a chance to enhance their employability through confidence building, networking and developing key skills whilst learning about the opportunities available in specific career areas.
 Simply put, mentors are people who help others to succeed.